 This easy snickerdoodle recipe can be prepared and baked in 20 minutes, making this one of my favorite quick and easy bakes.
 It’s also a great bake with the kids and grandkids as they can do most of the work themselves and being a quick bake they don’t get bored.

-If, like me, you love the Fall flavors of pumpkin and cinnamon you’ll love these Pumpkin Snickerdoodles, and you’ll probably also like my recipe for Sopapilla Cheesecake too.
+If, like me, you love the Fall flavors of pumpkin and cinnamon you’ll love these Pumpkin Snickerdoodles, yo won’t want to miss this amazing pumpkin swirl cheesecake recipe, and you’ll probably also like my recipe for Sopapilla Cheesecake too.

 What is a snickerdoodle?